gladwinyjh/gladwinyjh.github.io/_posts/posts/2021-10-15-misinformation.markdown

 </p>

-I find it highly problematic with the amount of misinformation that is rampant in today's media.
+I find the rampant amount of misinformation present in today's media to be highly problematic.
 Aren't we taught back when we were 13-14 years old that before formulating a **concrete** stance on a topic that we should:

 1. Get information from credible and ideally primary sources from subject matter experts